Adityahajar/Airlines-Customers-Satisfaction-Classification-/README.md

 Implemented a logistic regression model to classify customer satisfaction based on the processed dataset.
 Tuned hyperparameters and evaluated the model's performance using metrics such as accuracy, precision, recall, and F1-score.
 Visualized model evaluation results to gain insights into its performance.

+# Results
+Achieved a satisfactory level of accuracy in predicting customer satisfaction using the logistic regression model.
+Identified key factors influencing customer satisfaction based on feature importance analysis.

+# Conclusion
+This project demonstrates the application of exploratory data analysis, data preprocessing, and machine learning techniques to classify airline customers' satisfaction.
+By understanding customer preferences and feedback, airlines can make informed decisions to enhance their services and improve overall customer satisfaction.